Clint Eastwood: 1990–2009: Critical acclaim and awards success

 Eastwood next directed Changeling (2008), based on a true story set in the late 1920s.
 Angelina Jolie stars as a woman reunited with her missing son only to realize he is an impostor.
 After its release at several film festivals the film grossed over $110 million, the majority of which came from foreign markets.
 The film was highly acclaimed, with Damon Wise of Empire describing Changeling as "flawless".
 Todd McCarthy of Variety described it as "emotionally powerful and stylistically sure-handed" and that the film's characters and social commentary were brought into the story with an "almost breathtaking deliberation".
 For the film, Eastwood received nominations for Best Original Score at the 66th Golden Globe Awards, Best Direction at the 62nd British Academy Film Awards and director of the year from the London Film Critics' Circle.

 Eastwood ended a four-year "self-imposed acting hiatus" by appearing in Gran Torino (also 2008), which he also directed, produced and partly scored with his son Kyle and Jamie Cullum.
 Biographer Marc Eliot called Eastwood's role "an amalgam of the Man with No Name, Dirty Harry, and William Munny, here aged and cynical but willing and able to fight on whenever the need arose".
 Gran Torino grossed almost $30 million during its opening weekend release in January 2009, the highest of his career as an actor or director.
 Gran Torino eventually grossed over $268 million in theaters worldwide, becoming the highest-grossing film of Eastwood's career so far (without adjustment for inflation).

 Eastwood's 30th directorial outing came with Invictus (2009), a film based on the story of the South African team at the 1995 Rugby World Cup with Morgan Freeman as Nelson Mandela, Matt Damon as rugby team captain François Pienaar, and Grant L. Roberts as Ruben Kruger.
 The film was met with generally positive reviews; Roger Ebert gave it three and a half stars and described it as a "very good film ... with moments evoking great emotion", while Varietys Todd McCarthy wrote, "Inspirational on the face of it, Clint Eastwood's film has a predictable trajectory, but every scene brims with surprising details that accumulate into a rich fabric of history, cultural impressions and emotion."
 For the film, Eastwood was nominated for Best Director at the 67th Golden Globe Awards.

-2010–present: directorial focus and later roles
+2010–2026: Directorial focus, later roles, and retirement

 In the Eastwood-directed Hereafter (2010), he again worked with Matt Damon, who portrayed a psychic.
 The film had its world premiere at the Toronto International Film Festival and was given a limited theatrical release.
 Hereafter received mixed reviews from critics, with the consensus at Rotten Tomatoes being, "Despite a thought-provoking premise and Clint Eastwood's typical flair as director, Hereafter fails to generate much compelling drama, straddling the line between poignant sentimentality and hokey tedium."
 Around the same time, Eastwood served as executive producer for a TCM documentary about jazz pianist Dave Brubeck, Dave Brubeck: In His Own Sweet Way (also 2010), to commemorate Brubeck's 90th birthday.